epirus-io/epirus.github.io/docs/explorer/mobile.md

 ## Contracts

-As with the desktop version youur point of entry is the contracts view.
+As with the desktop version your point of entry is the contracts view.

 ![Contract mobile](./img/contracts_mobile.png)